radoslavdimitrov-png/reg-product-factory/compliance-context/comp-context-cy.md

   Clients convert within T212 and use funds within investment flows only.
 - Share lending is opt-in only, on explicit client choice.
+- Interest on cash is not a deposit product and must never be framed as one.

 ---